 And of course, once you’ve seen the barns, you’ll want to check out the caverns themselves!

-Of course, no Route 66 photo essay would be complete without some motel signs.
+Of course, no Route 66 photo essay would be complete without some more motel sign photos.
+The above is of Rest Haven Court in Springfield Missouri.

-We stayed in this one, so managed to get some photos of that Route 66 neon!
+We stayed in this one in Lebanon, Mungers Moss Motel, so managed to get some photos of that Route 66 neon!

 Speaking of man made monuments, we also came across this scale replica of Stonehenge in the town of Rolla.

 Every state on Route 66 seems to have a must-try food stuff.
 In Missouri, that’s frozen custard.
-Which of course we tried, and it was delicious.
+You’ll find it at Ted Drewes Frozen Custard in St. Louis.
+We tried it of course, and it was delicious.

 There are also numerous dining options offering huge plates of great value food.

-Finally, our photo essay of the highlights of Route 66 in Missouri concludes with this wonderful old gas station.
+Finally, our photo essay of the highlights of Route 66 in Missouri concludes with this wonderful old gas station, found in Ash Grove MO.

 Tips for Planning your own Route 66 Adventure